-October 11, 2022 - Deadline to apply to register to vote in the General Election (Original deadline of Oct.
-9 falls on a Sunday, Oct.
-10 falls on Columbus Day giving us a Tuesday Oct.
-11 deadline)
+November 7, 2022 - Deadline to apply to register to vote in the General Election Runoff (Original deadline of November 6 falls on a Sunday giving us a Monday, November 7 deadline)

-November 4, 2022 - Deadline for the county clerk to receive county to county transfers of registered voters allowed to vote in the General Election.
+December 2, 2022 - Deadline for the county clerk to receive county to county transfers of registered voters allowed to vote in the General Election Runoff.

 Questions about ES&S, Craighead County's voting systems company, can be found here.

 2020 General Election Final Official Summary Report